Picaridin vs DEET For Ticks: A Safe Alternative To DEET

 “EPA registration of skin-applied repellent products indicates that they have been evaluated and approved for human safety and effectiveness when applied according to instructions on the label.
 Our evaluation includes assuring that the product does not pose risks to vulnerable populations, including children and pregnant women.”

-As the EPA has stated, Picaridin is safe for use on children.
-EPA registration also means Picaridin is safe for pregnant and breastfeeding women as well, making it the perfect choice for protection against mosquitos who might carry the Zika virus.
-Young children should not not apply repellents themselves, and should always seek help from an adult.
+EPA registration indicates Picaridin is safe for pregnant and breastfeeding women, and is the perfect choice for protection against mosquitoes who might carry the Zika virus.

 Picaridin Is CDC-Recommended